willjhliang/notes/Data Structures and Algorithms/Algorithms/🛩️ Bellman-Ford.md

+# Shortest Path Problem
-Shortest-path problem: find the shortest path from $s$ to all other vertices in a weighted graph $G$, works for negative weights and detects negative-weight cycles.
+Find the shortest path from $s$ to all other vertices in a weighted graph $G$, works for negative weights and detects negative-weight cycles.

 # Theory
 Iteratively try to relax each edge, using it if it creates a better shortest path.